henishshah18/DataScience_Projects/README.md

    * Once sequenced, a cancer tumor can have thousands of genetic mutations.
 Currently this interpretation of genetic mutations is being done manually.
 This is a very time-consuming task where a clinical pathologist has to manually review and classify every single genetic mutation based on evidence from text-based clinical literature.
 In order to ease this gruesome process this is a model which can save the clinical pathologists’ several hours of literature review for classifying this mutation.

-   * This is a multi-class classification problem for which the data is available at https://www.kaggle.com/c/msk-redefining-cancer-treatment/data
+   * This is a multi-class classification problem for which the dataset is available at https://www.kaggle.com/c/msk-redefining-cancer-treatment/data

   **Features**